 - 6 tablespoons olive oil, divided

-- 3 cooked chicken breasts, diced (I use Smart Chicken)
+- 3 cooked chicken breasts or 4 chicken thighs, diced (I use organic)

 - 3-4 medium organic carrots, chopped

 - 3 tablespoons flour (I used whole wheat; if using homemade noodles you do not need to add this)

 - 10 cups organic chicken broth (2 and 1/2 boxes or this Homemade Chicken Broth recipe)